Due diligence tasks such as ordering lien and court searches are a common feature of U.S.-based financial transactions.

 Law firms and in-house counsel should be aware that there are some common situations where due diligence could become more difficult to navigate.
 A bankruptcy search in a country without bankruptcy courts is one good example.

 Additionally, there may not be precise equivalents for certain roles or designations (such as a bankruptcy trustee) in every jurisdiction.
-Requirements for perfection of security interests may depart dramatically from those found in Article 9, and these requirements may be material to the interests of those involved.
+A common example one may see globally is that bankruptcies are often referred to as insolvencies; however, the rights of the parties in such insolvency proceedings may vary considerably from what US attorneys are used to in US bankruptcies.
+Requirements for the perfection of security interests may depart dramatically from those found in UCC Article 9, and these requirements may be material to the interests of those involved.
 Filing, too, may be required for priority over one but not others depending on the jurisdiction.

 Navigating the complex web of international filings and searches is a significant challenge for any law firm or in-house counsel.
 Keeping track of the myriad differences that exist between jurisdictions—and learning how to master the process of filing and searching within each one—requires patience and careful consideration.
 Failure to do so can lead to costly delays and other setbacks.

-There is, however, a solution: A service provider can help simplify even the most complex multi-jurisdictional deal through a single point of contact.
-Instead of worrying about reconciling time zones and local turnaround times, law firms and in-house counsel can rely on the expertise of the service provider, one with the experience and global and local presence to ensure a smooth transaction.
+There is, however, a solution: A service provider can help simplify even the most complex cross-border deal through a single point of contact.
+Instead of worrying about reconciling time zones and local turnaround times, law firms and in-house counsel can rely on the expertise of the service provider, one with the experience and global expertise to ensure a smooth transaction.

-To learn more about how CT can help you better manage your global compliance needs, contact your CT representative or call (844) 322-6993 (toll-free U.S.).
+To learn more about how CT Corporation's Global Transactional Services can help you better manage your global needs, contact your CT representative or call (844) 322-6993 (toll-free U.S.).